networknt/light-oauth2/docs/content/tutorials/enterprise.md

 The GET endpoint uses Basic Authorization and POST endpoint uses Form Authorization.

 In most of the cases, you should use GET endpoint as it provides popup window on the browser to ask username and password.
+And there is no need to create a login page and error page.

 POST endpoint is usually used with existing web server that provides login form and post the user credentials to this endpoint to get authorization code indirectly.
 It